 Have you tried turning it on and off again?

 May sound silly, but most often this is the solution to the problem.
 Make sure you turn the device completely off!
-Sleep or power savings modes will not have the same effect.
+Offline or power savings modes will not have the same effect.